stan-dev/design-docs/designs/0035-stanbin-binary-output.md

 ## Implementation

 The current prototype implementations in `cmdstan` and `cmdstanr` already exercise much of the proposed container shape: the magic/versioned 64-byte header, null-terminated names section, and trailing metadata block are all present.
 However, the prototype code still uses the earlier **chunked** data layout.

 If this RFC lands with a row-major base format, the existing prototype can be viewed as implementation prior art for a future chunked extension, while the base v1 reader/writer become simpler because they can stream rows directly.

+The code snippets below are illustrative.
+Concrete implementations can expose richer error reporting than the simple boolean examples shown here.

 ### Target writer shape for the row-major base format